-We estimate that the net proceeds from this offering, after deducting selling commissions and fees and offering costs and expenses payable by us, will be approximately \$2,237,500 if we raise the minimum offering amount, following the payment of selling commissions, Dealer-Manager fees and other offering costs.
+We estimate that the net proceeds from this offering, after deducting selling commissions and fees and offering costs and expenses payable by us, will be approximately \$2,237,500 if we raise the minimum offering amount and \$26,475,000 if we raise the maximum offering amount, following the payment of selling commissions, Dealer-Manager fees and other offering costs.
 Set forth below is a table showing the estimated sources and uses of the proceeds from this offering, for both the minimum and maximum offering amounts.
 The table below represents our estimated use of proceeds.
 The actual use of proceeds may be different from that which is disclosed below, and we reserve the ability to alter the use of proceeds, in our sole discretion, if market conditions dictate as such.

-Minimum Dollar Amount Offering Amount % Maximum Offering Amount Offering Amount % Gross Proceeds \$ 3,000,000 100.00 % \$ 30,000,000 100.00 % Estimated Offering Expenses \$ 500,000 16.67 % \$ 900,000 3.00 % Selling Commissions , Fees & Expense Reimbursements \$ 262,500 8.75 % \$ 2,625,000 8.75 % Net Proceeds Available for Investment \$ 2,237,500 74.58 % \$ 26,475,000 88.25 % Total Use of Proceeds \$ 3,000,000 100.00 % \$ 30,000,000 100.00 %
+Minimum Dollar Amount Offering Amount % Maximum Offering Amount 9 Offering Amount % Gross Proceeds \$3,000,000 100.00 % \$30,000,000 100.00 % Estimated Offering Expenses \$500,000 16.67 % \$900,000 3.00 % Selling Commissions & Fees \$262,500 8.75 % \$2,625,000 8.75 % Net Proceeds Available for Investment \$2,237,500 74.58 % \$26,475,000 88.25 % Total Use of Proceeds \$3,000,000 100.00 % \$30,000,000 100.00 %

-Estimated offering expenses include legal, accounting, printing, advertising, travel, marketing, blue sky compliance and other expenses of this offering, and transfer agent and escrow fees.
+&lt;sup>1 Estimated offering expenses include legal, accounting, printing, advertising, travel, marketing, blue sky compliance and other expenses of this offering, and transfer agent and escrow fees.
 They also include approximately \$225,000 of financial advisory fees payable by our Manager to BB&T Capital Markets at the initial closing of this offering and reimbursable by us relative to BB&T Capital Markets' investment banking advisory services, which includes their advising and assisting with the structuring this offering and our formation transactions.
 Our Manager has previously paid, and we have reimbursed, a \$50,000 non-refundable retainer to BB&T Capital Markets and we will reimburse an additional \$100,000 to our Manager for a payment due to BB&T Capital Markets upon qualification of the offering statement of which this offering circular is a part.
 Reimbursements to our Manager made prior to our initial closing will not be paid from proceeds of this offering.

-Our Dealer-Manager will receive selling commissions of 6.00 % of the gross offering proceeds, which it may re-allow and pay to participating broker-dealers, a managing broker-dealer fee of 1.25%, which it may re-allow and pay, in part, to participating broker-dealers, and a non-accountable expense allowance of 1.0 % of the gross offering proceeds, which it may re-allow and pay to participating broker-dealers.
+&lt;sup>2 Our Dealer-Manager will receive selling commissions of 7.00% of the gross offering proceeds and a non-accountable expense allowance of 1.25% of the gross offering proceeds, each of which it may re-allow and pay to participating broker-dealers.
 We will reimburse accountable expenses up to 0.50% of the gross proceeds from this offering to our Dealer-Manager for fees paid to Folio for its clearing and facilitation services.
-If we raise the maximum offering amount, we will also reimburse our Dealer-Manager for accountable expenses of up to \$30,000 for filing and legal fees incurred by it.
-The above table does not deduct filing and legal fees because we are not able to accurately estimate those fees at this time.